 You loved Drive.

-You may have wondered – ‘what the hell was going on inside that noggin?!’
+You may have wondered: ‘What the hell was going on inside that noggin?!’
 So did we.
-So we decided we had to know – and we asked a psychologist to draw us up a profile.
+So we decided we had to know, so we asked a psychologist to draw a personality profile of the character.
 That’s right.
-A real life psychologist analyses the character of ‘Driver’.
+A real life psychologist analyses the character of Driver.

-Based on the evidence shown in Nicholas Winding Refn’s Drive – this is bona fide psychological profile of Ryan Gosling’s character.
-Below you’ll find a summary, and then the full-scale psychological breakdown of the five major facets of Driver’s personality.
+Based on the evidence shown in Nicholas Winding Refn’s Drive, this is bona-fide psychological profile of Ryan Gosling’s character.
+Below you’ll find a summary followed by a full-scale psychological breakdown of the five major facets of Driver’s personality.

-Our psychologist is a trained professional, and didn’t want to be identified as a person who goes around analysing movie characters.
+Our psychologist is a trained professional and does not want to be identified as authoring this profile.
 We understand and respect that, so we won’t reveal his/her identity.
-Think of them as mildly pixelated, with a deep, murky voice.
+Think of the psychologist as mildly pixelated, with a deep, murky voice.
 Or as one of those mirror-facing dentists in the Oral B ads.

-The most fascinating aspect to all this is that a clinical investigation of a complicated character reveals some chilling insights – with a particularly creepy childhood.
-We’ll ask director Nicolas Winding Refn to send us his thoughts (if he has the time or inclination whilst shooting Only God Forgives) and compare and contrast, which would be awesome.
+This clinical investigation of a complicated character reveals some particularly chilling insights.
+We’ll ask director Nicolas Winding Refn to send us his thoughts—if he has the time or inclination while shooting Only God Forgives—and compare and contrast.

 In the meantime, enjoy!